 Photo Credit: Todd Sharp

-As both artist and curator Christion integrates the literary concept of Biomythography into his professional art practice creating active learning and equity informed projects that enable viewers to learn, to analyze, and to discuss the interplay of identity, memory, and perception while developing a subjective understanding of intersectional theory.
+As both artist and curator Christion integrates the literary concept of Biomythography into his professional art practice creating active learning and equity-informed projects that enable viewers to learn, analyze, and discuss the interplay of identity, memory, and perception while developing a subjective understanding of intersectional theory.